 Achievement of these outcomes is regularly assessed using multiple strategies that include both direct and indirect measures of student learning.
 The assessment program indicates that Saint Mary Seminary and Graduate School of Theology degree programs produce their intended outcomes, and that they are educationally effective.

-Within the past three years, 92% of those enrolled in the Master of Divinity program received degrees with an average GPA of 3.45.
-87.5% of those who graduated were given assignments in parish ministry by the Diocese, and 12.5% were appointed to ministry in a religious congregation.
+Within the past four years, 92% of those enrolled in the Master of Divinity program and eligible to graduate received degrees with an average GPA of 3.39.
+Eighty-seven percent (87%) of those who graduated were given assignments in parish ministry by the Diocese, and 13% were appointed to ministry in a religious congregation.

-70% of those enrolled in the Master of Arts Degree program are part-time students and generally complete the program in an average five to seven years.
-In the last three years, 95% of those eligible to graduate completed the program and were awarded degrees with an average GPA of 3.63.
-Most lay MA students who enroll in the program already have ministerial positions within the Diocese: 21% of these served in educational ministries; 79% in parish, diocesan or pastoral ministries, and 7% in non-ministry related positions.
+Seventy percent (70%) of those enrolled in the Master of Arts Degree program are part-time students and generally complete the program in an average five to seven years.
+In the last four years, 95% of those eligible to graduate completed the program and were awarded degrees with an average GPA of 3.61.
+Most lay MA students who enroll in the program already have ministerial positions within the Diocese: 14% of these served in educational ministries; 76% in parish, diocesan or pastoral ministries, and 10% in non-ministry related positions.
 Of the 12.5% that did not have positions at the time of graduation, all found ministerial positions within a year after graduation.

+Within the past four years, 73% of those enrolled in the Doctor of Ministry program were awarded the degree with an average GPA of 3.85.
 The Doctor of Ministry Degree program requires that applicants are in full-time ministry for at least three years prior to admission.
-Within the past three years, 88% of those enrolled in the program were awarded the degree.
-29% of the graduates served in ordained ministries, 29% in educational ministries, and 43% in parish, diocesan, and pastoral ministries.
+Thirty-six percent (36%) of the graduates served in ordained ministries, 28% in educational ministries, and 36% in parish, diocesan, and pastoral ministries.
+(Revised 6/20/2014)